-2.3.3 Example "Settle/Decant"
+3.3.3.
+Example "Settle/Decant"

-One of the results is that there is a huge potential for optimization of the settle and decant (draw) phase.
-During this phase, first the water/biomass separation takes place and then the treated wastewater will be decanted.
-Due to the fact that even a small sludge displacement from the reactor into the effluent of the plant can cause an exceeding of the required effluent standards, the settle and decant phase was dimensioned for unfavorable operational conditions.
-In order to point up the potential for optimization, an example is depicted in Figure 7.
+During the settle and decant phase, first the water/biomass separation takes place and then the treated wastewater will be decanted.
+Due to the fact that even a small sludge displacement from the reactor into the effluent of the plant can cause an exceeding of the official effluent limit values, the settle and decant phase was dimensioned for unfavorable operational conditions.
+In order to point up the potential for optimization, an example is depicted in Figure 6.
 As a consequence of the static dimensioning, the duration of the settle and decant phase in case of WWTP Messel takes in total 140 min.
-In reality, however, the operational values are usually much better than the comparable design values.
-Therefore, sludge blanket and suspended solid probes were installed at the decant devices to investigate the potential for a reduction of the settle and draw phase.
-The results of this investigation show that in many cases it would be possible to reduce the settle and decant phase up to 70 min and thus to increase the hydraulic capacity up to almost 20 %.
-Furthermore, the monitoring shows that in most of the cases it would be possible to increase the volumetric exchange ratio from 40 % to approx. 50 % $(+145 \text{ m}^3; \text{ see Figure 7});$ this could further increase the hydraulic capacity.
-Due to the high optimization potential of the settle and draw phase, it was decided to develop the CBR subsystem "Settle/Decant" first.
+In reality, the operational values are usually much better than the comparable design values.
+Therefore, sludge level and suspended solid probes were installed at the decant devices to investigate the potential for a reduction of the settle and draw phase.
+The results of this investigation show that in many cases it would be possible to reduce the settle and decant phase up to 70 min and thus to increase the hydraulic capacity up to almost 20%.
+Furthermore, the monitoring shows that in most of the cases it would be possible to increase the volumetric exchange ratio from 40%to approx. 50% (+145 m; see Figure 6); this could further increase the hydraulic capacity.
+Due to the high optimization potential of the settle and decant phase, it was decided to develop the CBR subsystem "Settle/Decant" first.

-Figure 7: Potential for optimization of settle and decant phase.
+Fig. 6.
+Potential for optimization of settle and decant phase

 In the first step, more than 120 sludge settling curves, which have been measured under different operational conditions, were analyzed and evaluated statistically.
-It could be observed that the settling velocity of the sludge blanket mainly depends on two factors.
-As already published by other authors (e.g., [Keudel and Dichtl, 2000]), the initial settling velocity mainly depends on the sludge volume at the beginning of the settle phase.
-For instance, the settling velocity in a full SBR is higher than in a barely filled tank, because the compression phase of the sludge starts later.
+It could be observed that the settling velocity of the sludge blanket mainly depends on two factors: The initial settling velocity mainly depends on the sludge volume at the beginning of the settle phase.
 Furthermore, it could be observed that the settling velocity depends on the last phase before the settle phase starts.
 For example, in case of a mixed react phase, it takes at least 10 min until the sedimentation begins.
 In case of an aerated react phase, the turbulence at the beginning of the sedimentation phase is smaller, thus the flocculation process is faster and the sedimentation process can start in less than 5 min.
-Consequently, the cycle type, the water level in the reactor, the sludge volume, and the water temperature were chosen as attributes in the respective CBR model (see Table 1).
+Consequently, the cycle type, the water level in the reactor, the sludge volume, and the water temperature were chosen as attributes in the respective CBR model.
 In order to create the case base, in the second step, 30 representative curves have been selected.
 Then, the calibration and validation process was started.
 The local similarity measures are mainly given by linear distance functions (Euclidean distances) between the query values and the respective case values.
 Only the cycle type with its two values 'dry weather' and 'rain weather' has been modeled as a simple similarity matrix.
 The global similarity function is a weighted sum of the local similarities.
 The solution part of the cases is given by the courses of the respective sludge heights, represented by curves (sludge settling curves).
-We simplified the representation of these curves approximating them by polynomials of degree six.
-The idea was to be able to easily compare the coefficients $a_1$ to $a_6$ of these polynomials with each other, in order to evaluate the quality of the generated solutions.